icyflame/blog/_posts/2017-10-08-npm-downloads-api-change.md

     day, on August 30, I opened [npm-stat.com #47](https://github.com/pvorb/npm-stat.com/pull/47).

-    There was one round of back-and-forth with @pvorb before the PR was merged in on September 7th, a week later.
+    There was one round of back-and-forth with @pvorb before the PR was merged on September 7th, a week later.

 * On August 31st 1 AM IST, 38 hours after I first noticed the problem, (I have no way to know exactly when the API was changed), they